 Material breaches of, or matters reported under, these policies must be promptly reported to the Board.
 During the year, there were no material matters arising under these policies.
+Sustainability matters (cont.)

 Message from the CEO and Managing Director

 At Baby Bunting we treasure our Team of wonderful people.